HozielMaverick/HozielMaverick.github.io/Capstone.md

 <img src="/images/disp.jpg" width="600">

-The best performance in terms of both data rate and transmission distance with a clear eye diagram was 42 Gbaud over a 2 km link.
+The best performance in terms of both data rate and transmission distance with a clear eye diagram was **42Gbaud** over a **2km link**.
 This was achieved in the C-band without DSP.

 <img src="/images/2km42Gbps.jpg" width="600">